jeffpar/pcjs.v1/apps/pcx86/1981/donkey/debugger/README.md

 And now that PCx86 automatically saves all your changes (subject to the limits of your browser's local storage), you can even close the browser in the middle of a game of DONKEY, and the next time you load this page, your progress (and the donkey) will be perfectly restored.

-For more control over this machine, try the [Control Panel](debugger/) configuration, featuring the built-in PCx86 Debugger.